Loading lesson…

 The big idea: AI makes curriculum gaps visible in minutes.
 The teacher's professional judgment decides how to close them.

-What is the core idea behind "Curriculum Mapping With AI: Standards Coverage You Can Actually See"?
+What is the main idea of "Curriculum Mapping With AI: Standards Coverage You Can Actually See"?

-Which best describes the scope of "Curriculum Mapping With AI: Standards Coverage You Can Actually See"?
+Which action would help you apply "Curriculum Mapping With AI: Standards Coverage You Can Actually See" responsibly?